 Instructions and hints: This exercise contains quite simple probability calculations.
 Take your elementary probability math book (or similar reference) and try to find suitable formulas that should be applied.
 Just forget all telecom specific details and try to think what kind of random process is behind each example.
 Once you have found out suitable random process and formulas, the actual calculations should take only few minutes.
-Remember to tell why you have chosen a certain formula and why your decision is acceptable.

-Note: bit error rate describes the probability of a bit being flipped, e.g., having an error.
+Note 1: bit error rate describes the probability of a bit being flipped, e.g., having an error.
 Usually it is expected (and you are encouraged to do so here) that the bit errors are uncorrelated and independent of each other.